What Is Developmental Dysplasia of the Hip (DDH)?

 If the hip dislocation is moderate, treatment often consists of a Velcro harness from the chest down to the legs.
 This is called a Pavlik harness (named for the physician who developed it).
 It keeps the hips in a frog-like position, with the hips spread out and knees bent.

 Your baby will need to remain in the harness for six to 12 weeks.
-During that time, we monitor your child’s progress with physical exams and ultrasounds.
-This treatment is effective in about 90 percent of babies with DDH.
-It can be used on children up to 6-9 months of age.
+Your child’s progress will be checked with physical exams and ultrasounds.
+This treatment is effective in about 90% of babies with DDH.
+It can be used on children up to 9 months of age.

 Those babies whose hips do not improve with the Pavlik harness may need a different kind of brace such as the Rhino brace or Ilfeld brace.
 In many cases, the child may need surgery.